 Dear Twin Cities students, faculty, and staff,

-Be healthy, safe, and well.
+Be healthy, safe, well, and warm.

 With warmest regards,